parallelchain-io/parallelchain-protocol/Contracts.md

 Contracts are code that are deployed into contract accounts.
 They have exclusive write access into their account's state.

-This document specifies the latest version of the Contract Binary Interface (CBI): version 0.0.
+This chapter specifies the latest version of the Contract Binary Interface (CBI): version 0.0.

 The CBI is a versioned standard that specifies three things:
 1. [Contract validity](#contract-validity): properties that code must satisfy to be deployed as a contract and be called.